buildpacks/spec/platform.md

 ```

 Where:
-- `previous-image.reference` MUST be either a digest reference to an image in a docker registry or the ID of an image in a docker daemon
+- `previous-image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
-- `run-image.reference` MUST be either a digest reference to an image in a docker registry or the ID of an image in a docker daemon
+- `run-image.reference` MUST be either a digest reference to an image in an OCI registry or the ID of an image in a docker daemon
 - `previous-image.metadata` MUST be the TOML representation of the layer [metadata label](#iobuildpackslifecyclemetadata-json)

 #### `group.toml` (TOML)